Powers of the prime minister of the United Kingdom: Government policy

-The prime minister generally co-ordinates the policies and activities of the Cabinet and Government departments, acting as the main public "face" of His Majesty's Government.
-The Prime Minister is ultimately responsible for all policy and decisions.
+The prime minister sets the Government's policy agenda and priorities, and generally co-ordinates the policies and activities of the Cabinet and Government departments, acting as the main public "face" of His Majesty's Government.
+The prime minister is ultimately responsible for all policy and decisions.

 The prime minister can overrule the policy decisions of individual ministers.
 Boris Johnson reportedly overruled home secretary Priti Patel on closing UK borders, Tony Blair overruled Scottish secretary Donald Dewar on devolving abortion powers to Scotland, Gordon Brown overruled chancellor Alistair Darling on VAT rates, and Margaret Thatcher overruled home secretary Leon Brittan on parole for Ian Brady and Myra Hindley.

 Some policy decisions are made by the Cabinet.
 The prime minister chairs the Cabinet, decides its membership, and when and where meetings take place.
 Other important policy decisions are made by the Cabinet Committees.
 The prime minister is free to decide the Cabinet Committees' structure, membership, chairmanship, and terms of reference.
 A number of Cabinet Committees are chaired by the PM.

-The prime minister is the minister responsible for national security, and matters affecting SIS, MI5 and GCHQ collectively, though other ministers may authorise individual operations.
+The prime minister is the minister responsible for national security, and matters affecting MI5, MI6 and GCHQ collectively, though other ministers may authorise individual operations.
 The PM chairs the National Security Council, and appoints the National Security Adviser.

 Some Government policy decisions are of such significance that the ultimate decision of how to proceed is made by the prime minister rather than the relevant minister.
 For example: